JMart113/Microcontroller-Brake-Light-Sequence/README.md

 # Microcontroller-Brake-Light-Sequence
-Two files are in repository: one written in Assembly and another written in C. This code was written for the ATmega328PB.
-The Assembly version uses a two-switch variable input while the C version only uses one switch input.
+This project was written in Assembly using Microchip Studio 7.0 for the ATmega328PB.
+A circuit that utilizes the microcontroller, two switch inputs and six output LEDs can use this code to replicate old Thunderbird and Mustang tail light sequences.